| Read Time: 6 minutes | Federal Employee Rights

-What Is Retaliation?
+What Is Workplace Retaliation?

-In the context of a federal workplace, and as defined by the U.S. Equal Employment Opportunity Commission (EEOC), EEO retaliation occurs when an employer punishes, penalizes, or retaliates against an employee who participates in an EEO-protected activity, such as participating in an EEO process or “reasonably opposing conduct made unlawful by an EEO law.”
+In the context of a federal workplace, and as defined by the U.S. Equal Employment Opportunity Commission (EEOC), EEO retaliation occurs when an employer punishes, penalizes, or retaliates against an employee who takes part in an EEO-protected activity, such as participating in an EEO process or “reasonably opposing conduct made unlawful by an EEO law.”

 Retaliation is particularly insidious because it often silences the employee who speaks up and discourages others from doing the same.
 Retaliation can occur in both formal and informal ways and can create a culture of fear in the workplace.